umwrit350sp17/su17-team2/teamdocs/outline.md

 I.     Introduction

 What is LibreOffice?
 What tools does it offer?
 What is LibreOffice Writer?
 Who should use it?
 What are its benefits?
 Why is it useful to Suzy?

+II.
+User guide (screenshots and visuals)
+·      Getting Suzy started in Writer
 III.
 Features
 ·      Letter
 ·      Master thesis